-What are alpha waves?
-Brain waves or neural oscillations at a frequency of approximately between 8 and 13 hz (or cycles per seconds) are what are known as alpha waves.
-These are the electrical rhythm of the brain “that is often associated with a state of wakeful relaxation”.
+Alpha brain waves are neural oscillations at a frequency of approximately between 8 and 13 Hz (or cycles per second).
+This is your brain’s electrical rhythm when you are in a state of “wakeful relaxation”.
 1

 What Does Alpha State Feel Like?

-I describe it as being in the flow, a state of calm.
+I describe it as being in ‘the flow’, a state of calm.
 Some describe the alpha state as a light hypnotic state.
 You are awake but very relaxed.

 Some people might describe it as being in ‘Zen’.

-Alpha Brainwave Benefits
+Alpha Brainwave Benefits for Intuitive Living

 How To Enter Alpha State Of Mind

-Entering alpha state means quietening the mind.
-Gaze into space or gaze at the Moon.
+Some people enter this state while gazing into space or at the Moon.

-Brain Wave Types
+Brain Wave Types Explained

-Brain waves are measured in hertz (hz) or cycles per second (cps).
+Brain waves are measured in hertz (Hz) or cycles per second (cps).
 One hertz equals one cps.

 What are the 4 types of brain waves?
-Writers mostly refer to four brain waves: delta at less than 4 cps, theta from 4 to 7 cps, alpha 7 to 14 cps, and beta above 14 cps.
+Writers mostly refer to four brain waves: delta at less than 4 cps, theta from 4 to 7 cps, alpha at 7 to 14 cps, and beta above 14 cps.
 4

 We now have digital electroencephalography (EEG) technology to measure brain activity and record views of brain oscillations.

-Since the use of EEG, science today recognizes five human brain waves: delta (0.5-3 hz), theta (3.5-7 hz), alpha (8-13 hz), beta (13-30 hz), and gamma (30-100 hz).
+Since the use of EEG, science today recognizes five human brain waves: delta (0.5-3 Hz), theta (3.5-7 Hz), alpha (8-13 Hz), beta (13-30 Hz), and gamma (30-100 Hz).
 5

 Gamma